Before we start off, let’s take a small quiz and see how well you know the difference between sales vs marketing:

 - Sales Operations Strategist [starting salary- 30-35k/month]

-Sales reps do the selling managers manage sales reps, which markets should they target?
+Sales reps do the selling, and managers manage sales reps, Which markets should they target?
 Who are the customers that will be easiest to sell to?
 How to improve their pitch and strategy?
 It’s the sales operations strategist’s job to find the answers to these questions.

 - Customer Success Manager [starting salary- 25k-30k/month]

 Closing the sale is not the end of the sales process!
 In fact, in most businesses, the majority of the revenue comes from selling to existing customers.
 It’s the customer success manager’s job to make sure that the people who buy the product adopt, use, and continue using the product so that they will renew, and repurchase entry for the product to their friends and acquaintances.